mxagar/satellite_image_water_vectorizer/README.md

 Unfortunately, that approximate NDWI is not very promising, i.e., only Scene 1 has good quality maps.

-Steps implemented to achieve objective 2:
+Steps implemented to achieve step 2:

 - Implementation of the function `compute_ndvi()`: given band arrays, compute the NDVI map.
 - Function `compute_ndwi()`: given band arrays, compute the NDWI map.